-Healthy Schools Tucson is a 10-session obesity prevention program for middle school students.
+Healthy Schools Tucson is an 11-session obesity prevention program for middle school students.
 HST participants learn how to lead a healthier lifestyle through fun, hands-on education, taught by undergraduate/graduate students from the University of Arizona College of Public Health.
 ZFCPHP receives support from Dr. Frank Marcus, University of Arizona Professor Emeritus of Medicine, and proudly partners with Saints Peter and Paul Catholic School (SPPS) to host HST.

 Healthy Schools Tucson aims to reduce childhood obesity prevalence through achievement of the following goals: